-The Orchard children receive 'Sensory Circuits' each morning, these focuses on the skills of alertness and learning behaviours through physical activity.
+The Orchard children receive 'Sensory Circuits' each morning, these focuses on the skills of alertness and Page 34 of 58 Master copy on Sharepoint / Documents / Policies learning behaviours through physical activity.
 The children also engage with 'Active for 15' each day on the school field.